Avinash291020/SciSynth-AI-Research-Assistant/CAREER_IMPACT_SUMMARY.md

-# 🎯 SciSynth AI Research Assistant - Career Impact Summary
+# 🎯 SciSynth: AI-Powered Research Assistant for Scientific Discovery - Career Impact Summary

 ## Executive Summary

-**SciSynth AI Research Assistant** is a **production-grade AI engineering platform** that demonstrates the skills and capabilities required for **Senior AI Engineer**, **ML Engineer**, and **Technical Lead** positions at top-tier companies.
+**SciSynth: AI-Powered Research Assistant for Scientific Discovery** is a **production-grade AI engineering platform** that demonstrates the skills and capabilities required for **Senior AI Engineer**, **ML Engineer**, and **Technical Lead** positions at top-tier companies.
 This project showcases enterprise-level system design, advanced ML/DL implementation, and comprehensive DevOps practices.

 ---